Diamonds Under Fire

-Diamonds Under Fire was a Los Angeles based alternative rock band founded by lead vocalist and guitarist Vanessa Silberman, and later drummer Jessica Goodwin and bassist Melinda Holms were added to the line up.
+Diamonds Under Fire was a Los Angeles based alternative rock band and moniker founded by lead vocalist and guitarist Vanessa Silberman, and later drummer Jessica Goodwin and bassist Melinda Holms were added to the line up.

 History

 In April 2011 Diamonds Under Fire self-released the debut record produced by Vanessa Silberman tracked with Kevin Calaba at Paul Green's Studio House (School of Rock creator in Long Island, New York).
 A tour supported the release which included dates with electro-rock duo Uh Huh Her.

 In early 2012, after over eight years of different player and lineup changes, drummer Jessica Goodwin and bassist Melinda Holms joined the group.
 In the summer of 2012 they released the single "Sunshine" and the new three-piece lineup made their live debut at Sunset Strip Music Festival at The Viper Room.

 Diamonds Under Fire spent most of 2013 in the studio (where Silberman also worked as assistant engineer), finishing the EP and collaborating with producer and engineer John "Lou" Lousteau.

 Diamonds Under Fire has self-released one single, four demo / EPs and two CDs, and has toured the US ten times, also playing Canada, the UK, and SXSW.
 Locally in Los Angeles the band has played El Rey, The Troubadour, The Satellite, The Echo and The Bootleg Theatre.
 Diamonds Under Fire has performed alongside Meg Myers, Dead Sara, LP, Butterfly Boucher and Brian Glaze (Brian Jonestown Massacre).
 The band has been featured on Vans Off The Wall compilations 7, 8, 9 and 10, and in Guitar Player Magazine with a cover call out.
 The band's music has been in regular rotation on commercial and noncommercial radio (including KWSS-LP 93.9FM), and was featured on Time Warner's 'SoCal Beat.